dmitriz/setup-scripts/planning.md

 - [x] Local hooks installed and verified.
 - [x] Local tests passing.
 - [ ] Set up GitHub Branch Protection Rules.

+  **Timeline**:
+  - **Day 1**: Research GitHub branch protection options and document the required rules.
+  - **Day 2**: Configure branch protection rules for the `main` branch on GitHub.
+  - **Day 3**: Test the rules by attempting direct pushes and pull request merges.

+  **Plan**:
+  - Enable "Require pull request reviews before merging."
+  - Set "Require status checks to pass before merging" (optional for now).
+  - Block force pushes and deletions on the `main` branch.
+  - Document the configuration steps in the project README.
 - [ ] Require pull request to merge into `main`.
 - [ ] Optionally enforce status checks later (not urgent).
 - [ ] Update README to reflect that main is protected by GitHub rules.